 IRA contributions must be made by April 15 with no extensions.

 16. What is the fee for managing and maintaining an account each year?

 Our fees are described in two sections of our web site.
 Our Fee Schedule provides a general overview of our fee structure..
-For specific fees on each type of retirement account that we offer, visit the forms section of our site and hyperlink to the fee section.
+For specific fees on each type of retirement account that we offer, visit the forms section of our site and follow the link to the fee section.
 Click on the Fee Schedule for the type of account you are interested in.

 17. How can I learn more about the investment choices that I have for my IRA funds?

 Visit the investments section of our site.
 The IRA Innovations Learning Center provides detailed articles, recommended books and other information regarding all investment types.